polterguy/peeples/help-files/Peeples/02 - Access rights.md

 If you provide a **[folder]** argument, and set its value to boolean _"true"_, the **[path]** you're trying to access will only be matched towards your access object if it ends with a _"/"_ character.

+While if you set **[exact]** to true, the access object will only be a match if the path that is being checked is an _exact match_.
+Hence, this allows you to turn _off_ the cascading effects that your access objects normally applies when checking for a match.

 ### Default access